Arcnilya/netrunning/documentation.md

-net['level']        # The adequate Interface Level for the architecture net['log']          # A chronological list of UIDs and their actions in the architecture (see below) net['online']       # A list UIDs currently online in the architecture net['max_depth']    # The maximum depth in the architecture, used later for placing Virus net['rooms']        # A list of dictionaries representing the rooms in the architecture (see below)
+net['level']        # The adequate Interface Level for the architecture net['log']          # A chronological list of UIDs and their actions in the architecture (see below) net['online']       # A list UIDs currently online in the architecture net['virus']        # Description of any Virus planted in the architecture net['max_depth']    # The maximum depth in the architecture, used later for placing Virus net['rooms']        # A list of dictionaries representing the rooms in the architecture (see below)
 ```